AndruePeters/ProjectEuler_1_100/README.md

     * `px_test` contains the GTest for the problem.
 It is linked to the CMake target, `ProjectEulerTests`.
     * `px_benchmark` contains the Google Benchmark for the problem. it is linked to the CMake Target `ProjectEulerBenchmarks`
 * There will also always be a `px_main`, which is used to run a specific problem.
-* The problem solution itself is compiled as a shared library.

 ## Libraries
 * math_lib